blacklightpy/vaultofknowledge/Quantum Mechanics.md

 # Shortcomings
 - "God does not play dice" - Einstein
 - Is the electron a probability wave ($\psi^*\psi$), or is it the orbital itself ($\psi$)?
-- It could be that the wave is vibrating in 4D space, like a string is vibrating in 2D space.
+- It could be that the wave is vibrating in 4D space, like a string is vibrating in 2D space. ^my-idea
 	- These theories are grouped under the "Hidden Variable Theory"
 		- e.g. Pilot Wave Theory (or de Broglie-Bohm Theory)
 			- Has hydrodynamic analogues
 		- The problem with most hidden variable theories is that when you try to write a Lagrangian for such a system, you aren't able to incorporate the Lorentz Invariant to start with.
+		- This answer says, it doesn't fit with special relativity, and violating it would be kind of a major sin because of how successful it is: https://physics.stackexchange.com/a/666576
+			- He also explains how string theory aims to solve this

 # Various Interpretations of the Model
 - Ensemble interpretation